catppuccin/aerc/README.md

 ## Building the stylesets

-The stylesets are all generated from the `theme.hbs` file using the [Whiskers](https://github.com/catppuccin/toolbox/tree/main/whiskers) tool.
-To generate them, run `make`.
+The stylesets are all generated from the `theme.tera` file using the [Whiskers](https://github.com/catppuccin/toolbox/tree/main/whiskers) tool.
+To generate them, run `whiskers theme.tera`.

 ## 💝 Thanks to